hkjn/decenter.world/bitcoin.md

 locked by Bob's private key `k4`, and one locked by her own private key `k2`.
-This effectively sends back 0.25 BTC to herself in a **change address**, along with actually sending the 0.25 BTC she wanted to send to Bob.
+This effectively sends back 0.25 BTC to herself in a **change address**, along with actually sending 0.25 BTC to Bob.

 ![Image of transaction from Alice to Bob](transaction.png)